 Before you get started

 To put yourself in the right mindset to fill out an advance care plan, read our list of tips on how to ensure your wishes are followed.

-Download a DWD Canada Advance Care Planning Kit for:
+Download an ELPC Advance Care Planning Kit for:

 - New Brunswick

 - Prince Edward Island

 We are in the process of developing a new ACP toolkit for Quebec.
 However, you can download a digital booklet from the Government of Quebec that explains how to designate a substitute decision-maker in that province.